Full spoilers for Outlander Season 8 Episode 5, “Send for the Devil.”

 Not a little bit out.
 Not “hmm, I’m suspicious.”
 I am one million percent out.

-Everything about this storyline is screaming that William is operating with incomplete information while Amaranthus is six steps ahead.
-He’s trying to turn attraction into meaning.
-She feels like she’s turning attraction into leverage.
-The whole “maybe we should get married and also maybe make an heir while we’re at it” energy is so obviously strategic that when Ben shows up alive, it doesn’t just twist the subplot — it gives it its first real pulse.
+The whole “maybe we should get married and also maybe make an heir while we are at it” energy is so obviously strategic that when Ben shows up alive, it does not just twist the subplot.
+It gives it its first real pulse.

-That’s why Ben’s return works.
+That is why Ben’s return works.
 Not because “oh wow, he’s alive” is such revolutionary storytelling.
 It works because it reorganizes everything that came before it.
-Suddenly the William/Amaranthus stuff stops being a weird side lane and becomes an actual story with consequence.

 The Real Devil Is Cleveland